 Another important benefit to using intermediary agents is that they make it possible to build a comprehensive student record exchange solution with a consistent feature set, user experience, and level of service regardless of the mix of SIF Agents that are used in the overall solution.

-illustrates the use of intermediary agents in an overall student record exchange solution:
+Figure 1 illustrates the use of intermediary agents in an overall student record exchange solution:

 Figure 1.
 Intermediary Agents